ramosmatiashernan/Road-to-Data-Science-I/README.md

-# Road to Data Science I (I want to scape from Latin America - Maximum salary 1500 USD )
+# Road to Data Science I
 This is a data science project.